Croisière de Bruix: Return to the Atlantic

 Keith's 19 ships arrived off Menorca once again on 6 July and the following day joined with the substantial reinforcement of 12 ships of the line commanded by Rear-Admiral Sir Charles Cotton and Rear-Admiral Cuthbert Collingwood.
 This force had been detached from the Channel Fleet by Lord Bridport following his realisation that the French fleet was not intended for Ireland.
 It had originally included 16 vessels, but four had detached under Admiral Gardner at Lisbon where he had encountered the convoy of prizes returning slowly from the Nile and the large annual merchant convoy from Portugal, both of which Gardner escorted back to Britain safely.
 Thus reinforced, Keith entered Port Mahon to procure water only to learn of the French arrival at Cartagena.
 By 10 July the British fleet was ready to sail, Keith twice ordering Nelson to detach ships from his squadron to protect Menorca.
 Nelson however had by this time abandoned his station at Marettimo without orders and was, at the request of Queen Maria Carolina, stationed in the Bay of Naples.
 Nelson had previously ignored Keith's orders to focus on his operations around Naples, but on 22 July eventually sent a small squadron to Menorca.
 Aware that the combined fleet would not stay at Cartagena, Keith sailed for Gibraltar directly, collecting more supplies at Tétouan on 26 July and entering the Straits on 29 July.

 Retirement to Brest

 The combined fleet was at this stage three weeks ahead of Keith's pursuit.
 During the night of 7 July Bruix' force had passed Gibraltar, the Spanish ships randomly firing on two Algerian ships as they passed.
 At Gibraltar St. Vincent, who was traveling back to Britain on the frigate HMS Argo and had paused in the port, ordered a ship to be sent to investigate the firing and dispatched the 18-gun hired armed cutter Penelope under Lieutenant Frederick Lewis Maitland.
 As dawn rose on 8 July, Maitland found that he had sailed into the Spanish division of the fleet.
-In calm conditions, Maitland managed to drive off the Spanish brig Vivo but was forced to surrender soon afterwards to the frigate Carmen.
-In the hold the captors found a large cargo of specie that had inadvertently been left on board.
+In calm conditions, Maitland managed to drive off the Spanish brig Vivo but was forced to surrender soon afterwards to the frigate Nuestra Señora del Carmén.
+In the hold the captors found a large cargo of specie that inadvertently had been left on board.